 There are seemingly endless MRI options available.
 Should you choose a 1.5T or a 3T system?
 What about coil package?
 Do you need additional software packages such as metal artifact reduction (MAR)?
 Is wide-bore necessary or will a standard 60 cm bore be sufficient for your patient population?

-Shared Imaging provides MRI technology from all the OEMs, and can customize software-level, coil package and features to perfectly match your clinical needs.
-Whether you are looking for the latest in technology, or simply a reliable workhorse system, Shared Imaging can provide you the system you need to best serve your patient population.
-We offer new, used and refurbished systems in multiple environments, including in-house, modular and mobile, ensuring you get the right technology at the right time in the right place for the right cost.
+Shared Imaging provides MRI technology from most OEMs, and can customize software-level, coil package and features to meet your clinical needs.
+Whether you are looking for the latest in technology, or a reliable workhorse system– Shared Imaging can provide you with a new, used or refurbished system in a mobile, modular or in-house configuration.
+Getting the right technology in the right place at the right cost.

 What does your ideal MRI solution look like?

-Do you need the latest in technology or simply a reliable system to handle bread & butter procedures?
+Do you need the latest in technology or simply a reliable system?
 Are you going to place the system in-house or place the system in a medical coach?
 What are your procurement options; is capital available?
-How about your staffing needs; self-staff or not?
+How about your staffing needs; can you self-staff or not?